yduf/yduf.github.io/_posts/2022-03-12-3dprinter-ender6.md

 Choose option for Ender6/Desuu scree
 ![Enable extra low level/enable Degus screen/250k serial ports](https://3dprintbeginner.com/wp-content/uploads/2022/01/image-3.png)

+Build et flash
+{% highlight bash %}
+$ make
+# then retrieve /klipper/out/klipper.bin file on an SD card.
+{% endhighlight %}

+This will flash the ender6 firmware.
+Screen has to be flashed separately to be functional.

 ## [Spool inside](https://www.thingiverse.com/thing:5181697)

 Once using a direct drive (or having moving the extruder).